sommervold/git-change-author/README.md

 Note that `commits.txt` has to end in a single newline.

-If you just want to set the committer and author to be the same, you can generate a commit list with `git log --format="%H|%an|&ae"`
+If you just want to set the committer and author to be the same, you can generate a commit list with `git log --format="%H|%an|%ae"`